gnishitha2004-source/AI-ML-Internship-Task3/README.md

 ## 📌 Linear Regression Implementation

 ### 🎯 Objective
-The goal of this task is to *implement and understand simple & multiple linear regression* using Python (Scikit-learn, Pandas, Matplotlib).
+The objective of this task is to *implement and understand simple & multiple linear regression* using Python libraries such as Scikit-learn, Pandas, and Matplotlib.
-The focus is on dataset handling, model training, evaluation, interpretation of results, and answering core theoretical questions.
+The task focuses on training a regression model, evaluating its performance, visualizing results, and understanding theoretical concepts.

 ---

 ### 📂 Dataset
 - *Source:* Loaded directly in *Google Colab* (not Kaggle).
 - *Environment:* Google Colab + GitHub repository.
-- *Description:* Dataset consists of input features (independent variables) and a target variable that we predict using regression.
+- *Description:* The dataset includes independent features (X) and a dependent target variable (y) to demonstrate regression analysis.

-(👉 Since task rules allow “any dataset,” Colab dataset usage is acceptable.)

 ---

 ### ⚙ Steps Followed
-1. *Imported libraries* → pandas, numpy, matplotlib, seaborn, scikit-learn.
+1. *Imported Libraries* → pandas, numpy, matplotlib, seaborn, scikit-learn.
-2. *Loaded dataset* into a Pandas DataFrame in Colab.
+2. *Loaded Dataset* into a Pandas DataFrame.
-3. *Explored & Preprocessed*
+3. *Explored & Preprocessed Data*
-   - Checked shape, info, and missing values.
+   - Checked dataset shape and info.
-   - Cleaned/prepared data.
+   - Handled missing values if any.
-   - Selected features (X) and target (y).
+   - Selected independent variables (X) and target variable (y).
-4. *Split Dataset*
+4. *Train-Test Split*
-   - Train (80%) and Test (20%) using train_test_split.
+   - Split dataset into 80% training and 20% testing.
-5. *Model Building*
+5. *Model Training*
-   - Applied *Simple Linear Regression* (1 feature vs target).
+   - Implemented *Simple Linear Regression* (1 feature vs. target).
-   - Applied *Multiple Linear Regression* (multiple features vs target).
+   - Implemented *Multiple Linear Regression* (multiple features vs. target).
-6. *Evaluation*
+6. *Evaluation Metrics*
-   - Mean Absolute Error (MAE).
+   - Mean Absolute Error (MAE)
-   - Mean Squared Error (MSE).
+   - Mean Squared Error (MSE)
-   - R² Score.
+   - R² Score
 7. *Visualization*
-   - Regression line (simple regression).
+   - Scatter plot with regression line.
-   - Actual vs Predicted scatter plot.
+   - Predicted vs. Actual comparison plot.

 ---

-### 📊 Results (Example)
+### 📊 Results

 - *Mean Absolute Error (MAE):* X.XX
 - *Mean Squared Error (MSE):* X.XX
 - *R² Score:* X.XX

-(👉 Replace with the actual values from your notebook output.)
+👉 *(Replace X.XX with the actual values from your notebook before final submission.)*

-✅ The regression model worked as expected with a positive R² score.
-✅ Coefficients clearly show how each feature influences the target.

 ---

 ### 📈 Interpretation of Coefficients
-- *Intercept (β₀):* Baseline prediction when all features = 0.
+- *Intercept (β₀):* Baseline value of the target variable when all features = 0.
-- *Coefficient (βᵢ):* Amount the target changes for each 1-unit increase in a feature, keeping other features constant.
+- *Coefficient (βᵢ):* Expected change in the target variable for each 1-unit increase in the corresponding feature, keeping other features constant.
-  - Example: If β(area) = 120, each extra unit of “area” increases price by 120 units.

 ---

 ### 📉 Visualizations
-- Regression line plotted on scatter data (Simple Regression).
+- Regression line plotted for simple regression.
-- Predicted vs. Actual values plot to show performance.
+- Scatter plot of predicted vs. actual values to check accuracy.

-(👉 You can add screenshots from your notebook here if you want to make README more visual.)

 ---

 ### ❓ Interview Questions & Answers

 1. *What assumptions does linear regression make?*
-   - Linearity, no multicollinearity, independence of errors, homoscedasticity, normality of errors.
+   - Linearity, no multicollinearity, independence of errors, homoscedasticity, normally distributed residuals.

 2. *How do you interpret the coefficients?*
-   - Each coefficient = expected change in target per 1-unit increase in that feature, holding others constant.
+   - Each coefficient = change in target for a unit increase in that feature, keeping others constant.

 3. *What is R² score and its significance?*
    - R² = proportion of variance in target explained by the model.
-   - Higher R² → better fit.
+   - Higher R² → better model fit.

 4. *When would you prefer MSE over MAE?*
-   - MSE penalizes larger errors more → better when big errors must be avoided.
+   - *MSE* penalizes larger errors more → better when large mistakes must be avoided.
-   - MAE is more robust to outliers.
+   - *MAE* is better when robustness to outliers is needed.

 5. *How do you detect multicollinearity?*
    - Correlation matrix or Variance Inflation Factor (VIF).
    - VIF > 10 → problematic multicollinearity.

 6. *What is the difference between simple and multiple regression?*
-   - Simple = one independent variable.
+   - Simple regression = one independent variable.
-   - Multiple = two or more independent variables.
+   - Multiple regression = two or more independent variables.

 7. *Can linear regression be used for classification?*
    - Not directly.
-For classification, logistic regression or other classifiers should be used.
+For classification, we use logistic regression or classification algorithms.

 8. *What happens if you violate regression assumptions?*
-   - Coefficients may be biased, predictions unreliable, model fit weakens.
+   - Coefficients may be biased.
+   - Predictions become unreliable.
+   - Model accuracy decreases.

 ---